-Over the last few years, a quiet but powerful force has been reshaping how B2B companies understand their target markets and how they drive real, measurable results.
+Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 It’s called “Dark Social”.

-If you’re not aware of “Dark Social” and not measuring or amplifying it, you’re missing the layer of influence that drives the highest-value outcomes in B2B.
+When you’re not aware of “Dark Social” and not measuring it… You can’t amplify it (unconsiously you’ll tend to optimise AWAY from it, because it’s not showing in your reporting).
+So you’re missing the layer of influence that drives the highest-value outcomes in B2B.
+OUCH!

-Today, we’ll walk you through exactly what “Dark Social” is, why it matters, and most importantly, how to make it measurable and actionable to drive your B2B growth.
+We’ll teach you what “Dark Social” is, why it creates the highest leverage results, and most importantly – how to make it measurable and actionable to drive real growth that actually shows up on a P&L.

 You can watch the 10-minute video below, or scroll further to read the full breakdown: